JimmyP29/MessageDelivery/README.md

 - This [article](https://www.ribice.ba/golang-enums/) about using variables in a way similar to enums in other languages.
 - This [YouTube video](https://www.youtube.com/watch?v=yyREnTgRTQ0&t=899s) which demonstrated using a websocket to create a local pubsub implementation.
 This helped me __a lot__ with the initial setup for the project.
 - This [Youtube video](https://www.youtube.com/watch?v=sOeUf1YICSA&list=PLShDm2AZYnK2BEw4ltBF67U3qBamg1ts3) and this [Youtube video](https://www.youtube.com/watch?v=S1O0XI0scOM) with regards to unit testing.
+- This [article](https://medium.com/what-i-talk-about-when-i-talk-about-technology/go-code-examples-httptest-newserver-f965fb349884) for creating mocks of websocket connections.